 I’ve ordered items from the site on several occasions, waited a few days without any updates and had been suddenly informed that my order was cancelled.
 I’ve heard from other people that this has happened to them too.
 You might also want to check the Reviews section of what you’re buying to see what other buyers have to say.
 It is available as an app and on the web.

-When I initially started using this platform, it was quite possibly the worst thing ever.
+When I initially started using this platform in 2008, it was quite possibly the worst thing ever.
 Most of the items on the site were fakes and the sellers didn’t have to indicate the authenticity of the items.

 Now, it’s one of the top online platforms for electronics, but it has sellers that have almost everything else.
 It has the option of transacting your business on the platform but I’ve realised a lot of the sellers want to deal outside.
 As usual, the risk is higher if you choose to deal outside the website.

 Check for the verified sign on the sellers and stores and always look at the reviews and rating on items that they’ve sold previously.
 Available on the web and an app.